paulyeo21/hey76/README.md

 ```ruby
 draft candidates = ["Ben Simmons", "Brandon Ingram", "Jaylen Brown", "Dragan Bender", "Kris Dunn", "Buddy Hield", "Jamal Murray", "marquese Chriss", "Jakob Poeltl", "Thon Maker"]
 ```
+## Testing
+Test Driven Development methodology was used during the development of hey76.
+The testing framework used is RSpec.

+## Content
+Bing, Twitter, and Instagram APIs made the content on the draft candidate pages' possible.
+New content is pulled in an interval to show the most updated content on draft candidates.

 ## Deployment
 hey76 is running on Heroku.